mattermost/docs/source/install/software-hardware-requirements.rst

 	- Use a mix of text messages as well as shared documents and images to communicate.
 Examples might include business teams that may commonly drag and drop screenshots, PDFs and Microsoft Office documents into Mattermost for sharing and review.

 -  **High usage teams** (25-100 MB/user/month)
-	- Heaviest utlization comes from teams uploading a high number of large files into Mattermost on a regular basis.
+	- Heaviest utilization comes from teams uploading a high number of large files into Mattermost on a regular basis.
 Examples include creative teams who share and store artwork and media with tags and commentary in a pipeline production process.

 *Example:* A 30-person team with medium usage (5-25 MB/user/month) with a safety factor of 2x would require between 3.5 GB (30 users \* 5 MB \* 12 months \* 2x safety factor) and 17.6 GB (30 users \* 25 MB \* 12 months \* 2x safety factor) of free space in the next year.